J-gonz-alt-3/Hangman/README.md

 I've only heard good things with regards to Typescript and while I am not a master at JS, I do believe I am proficient enough to complete this project!

 I'll be working on this daily until completion!

-# Tools used in this Project

-- TypeScript
-- React
-- Vite
-- Hostinger